-- Why didn't Jack move to San Francisco or New York?
-It was the '60s, on the dawn of the Gay Rights movement, he should have figured out that not everywhere was Homophobic, especially not as homophobic as rural Wyoming or Texas.
+- Why didn't Jack move to San Francisco or New York City?
+It was the '60s, on the dawn of the Gay Rights movement, he should have figured out that not everywhere was homophobic, especially not as homophobic as rural Wyoming or Texas.

 - Maybe because he had a stable home life (as stable as it could be, all things considered), affluence, and a family.
 He also seemed a country boy through-and-through, so moving to a place like San Francisco or New York might rankle with him.

 - It would have been much more difficult to see Ennis because of the distance, even if they only met up infrequently.